 Magento is one of the most popular open-source eCommerce platforms released in the year 2008.
 It was initially acquired by eBay and then later on sold to Adobe.
 The latest version of Magento i.e; version 2.4.5 was released in March 2022 with substantial enhancements to security & performances and bug fixes.
 Magento has 10.2k stars and 9k forks on GitHub.

 Since its launch, this self hosted platform has had a huge amount of popularity and this is because of its robust built-in security features, high customizability, and strong scalability.

 As per a survey from Builtwith, there are more than 163k live Magento stores in the market.
 But still people say that Magento isn’t as popular as WordPress, there are many industry giants like Nike, Coca-Cola, and Ford who are using Magento for their online stores and are serving millions of clients every day.

 Magento is currently offering two eCommerce solutions such as Magento Commerce and Magento Open Source.
 These are the two versions that come with the core and advanced features of the Magento platform.

 Further Reading on:Magento vs Woo commerce: Which is the Best eCommerce Platform?

 2. What is WordPress?

-WordPress has more than 1.3 billion active websites in the market.
-And this makes it one of the most popular CMS which has more than 29% of the CMS powered websites on the Internet.
+WordPress has more than 3.4 million active websites in the market.
+And this makes it one of the most popular CMS which has more than 29% of the overall websites on the Internet.

 So, if you are a newbie web developer, you can choose any of these two user-friendly platforms to work with for creating an e-commerce website for the client.